Resource List

 Introduction

-These resources are intentionally aligned to the NYC Department of Education and Chancellor Richard Carranza’s vision and goals for Equity and Excellence for All.
-In order for us to achieve this vision, the Chancellor has challenged us to tackle inequities in all forms throughout the system and invest in historically underserved communities (with resources, time, attention, and direction).
+In order for us to achieve this vision, the system has challenged us to tackle inequities in all forms throughout the system and invest in historically underserved communities (with resources, time, attention, and direction).
 Three major questions guide our thinking and action: 1.
 Where are we perpetuating inequities?
 2. What role did we play in rendering the system in its current state? and; 3.
 In the context of our respective work, where can we interrupt these inequities?

 We encourage all DOE staff to explore these resources with an open mind, being eager to listen and learn from multiple perspectives in order to effect change, particularly within our educational institutions.